Inside the plan to create an abortion refuge for a post-Roe era

 Missouri, with a long list of unusually strict laws imposed by the state’s conservative legislature, has among the lowest abortion rates in the country.
 The restrictions include a 72-hour waiting period and a requirement that doctors who perform abortions are certified to admit patients at a local hospital.
 That credential, considered unnecessary by leading medical associations, can be difficult for doctors to obtain in a conservative region where hospitals may be reluctant to associate themselves with abortion clinics.

 There were just 167 abortions performed in Missouri in 2020, according to preliminary data from the state health department.
-That same year in Arizona, a similarly sized state with a Republican-led legislature, doctors performed more than 13,000 abortions.
+That same year in Arizona, a similar-size state with a Republican-led legislature, doctors performed more than 13,000 abortions.

 In response to Missouri’s restrictions, Planned Parenthood in October 2019 opened its 18,000-square-foot Fairview Heights clinic, where the organization says it has provided abortion care for over 10,000 Missouri residents.
 Although the Planned Parenthood facility serves mostly Missouri and Illinois residents, the clinic has always attracted patients from other states, too, said Ball, because it performs abortions up to 26 weeks of pregnancy, later than most other states in the region allow.